lune-org/lune/README.md

 <details>
 <summary>Luau LSP</summary>

+1. Set the require mode setting to `relativeToFile`
-1. Use `lune --download-luau-types` to download Luau types (`luneTypes.d.luau`) to the current directory
+2. Use `lune --download-luau-types` to download Luau types (`luneTypes.d.luau`) to the current directory
-2. Set your definition files setting to include `luneTypes.d.luau`
+3. Set your definition files setting to include `luneTypes.d.luau`
+4. Generate the documentation file using `lune --generate-docs-file`
+   - NOTE: This is a temporary solution and a docs file separate from type definitions will not be necessary in the future
-3. Set the require mode setting to `relativeToFile`
+5. Set your documentation files setting to include `luneDocs.json`

 An example of these settings can be found in the [.vscode](.vscode) folder in this repository